php-fig/fig-standards/bylaws/004-psr-workflow.md

 ### 3.1 Executive Summary

-Summarizes the purpose and big picture of the proposal, possibly with a few simple examples of how the author(s) imagine an implementation of the PSR to be used in practice.
+Summarizes the purpose and big picture of the proposal, possibly with a few simple examples of how the contributors(s) imagine an implementation of the PSR to be used in practice.

 ### 3.2 Why Bother?